-Each advisory agreement may be terminated without penalty by vote of the Board or by vote of a majority of the outstanding voting securities of the Fund, upon 60 days' written notice, or by the Adviser upon 90 days' written notice, and each terminates automatically in the event of its assignment (as defined in the 1940 Act).
+Each advisory and subadvisory agreement may be terminated without penalty by vote of the Board of the Trust or by vote of a majority of the outstanding voting securities of the relevant Fund, upon 60 days' written notice, or by a Fund's Adviser or Subadviser upon 90 days' written notice.
+Each advisory agreement will terminate automatically in the event of its assignment (as defined in the 1940 Act).
+Each subadvisory agreement also may be terminated by the Subadviser upon 90 days' notice and automatically terminates upon termination of the related advisory agreement.

-Each advisory agreement provides that Loomis Sayles shall not be subject to any liability in connection with the performance of its services thereunder in the absence of willful misfeasance, bad faith, gross negligence or reckless disregard of its obligations and duties.
+Each advisory and subadvisory agreement provides that the Adviser or Subadviser shall not be subject to any liability in connection with the performance of its services thereunder in the absence of willful misfeasance, bad faith, gross negligence or reckless disregard of its obligations and duties.